NationalWind/TenderUS/client-code-test/readme.md

 # To use
 This is implemented to run on a real android device and can be tested by connecting to your android device thru wifi in developer mode.
 The client and server in this test are connected thru a wlan.
-Need to allocate the server an ip address (static one recommended).
+Need to allocate the server an ip address in the wlan.

 ## Change in the code
 Change the phoneNumber variable, change the server ip address for the client to connect to.
+Change Firebase's config to the team's common firebase project.
+Note to allow nodejs runtime in firewall settings.